dropmark/Swift-SDK/README.md

 ```

 ## Migration

+### Version 2.0.0
+Xcode 10.2 and Swift 5 are now required.

 ### Version 1.5.0
 `DKSession` was added to store a user object and token separately, so object updates are compartmentalized.